 Please come at your scheduled appointment time as we are keeping the number of people to a minimum.
 Wear a mask if you have one or we will provide one for you.
 We may ask you to wait in your car until you are called if there are too many people present at one time.
 That is why it is important to come at your scheduled time.
 Your temperature will be checked upon arrival with a touchless thermometer.

-We will continue seeing patients primarily via Telehealth, as well as some In-Office appointments now.
+We will continue seeing patients via Telehealth, as well as In-Office appointments.
 Thank you for your continued patience and patronage.

 ~Your CFP Family